leandrosardi/mysaas/README.md

 3. creating the database schema;
 4. install seed records into the database; and
 5. run the webserver.

+Some considerations:

+- Be sure that your `ssh_user` is in the list of sudoers.
+- Be sure your firewall is not blocking ports 80 (the SaaS website), 8080 (the CockroachDB dashboard) and 26257 (the CockroachDB database).

 Finally, open a new browser, go to [http://127.0.0.1:80/login](http://127.0.0.1:80/login) and access with default user `su` and password `su`.